ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 As science progresses in the real world, our null distribution and suggested hypotheses can become better and better.
 In this framing, failures are still extremely valuable, as they increase our confidence that successes are _true_ successes.
+We can adjust our hypotheses as we learn from previous tests (e.g., slowly "recover more loss").

 ## Some More Concise and Concrete Research Directions